-- Students in Indianapolis charter schools made learning gains equivalent to 64 days of additional learning in math and 116 days of additional learning in math
+- Students in Indianapolis charter schools made learning gains equivalent to 64 days of additional learning in reading and 116 days of additional learning in math

-- Students in Innovation Network Schools made learning gains equivalent to 38 days of additional learning in math and 47 days of additional learning in math
+- Students in Innovation Network Schools made learning gains equivalent to 38 days of additional learning in reading and 47 days of additional learning in math

-- Black students in charter schools made learning gains equivalent to 86 days of additional learning in math and 144 days of additional learning in math
+- Black students in charter schools made learning gains equivalent to 86 days of additional learning in reading and 144 days of additional learning in math

-- Latino students in charter schools made learning gains equivalent to 73 days of additional learning in math and 109 days of additional learning in math
+- Latino students in charter schools made learning gains equivalent to 73 days of additional learning in reading and 109 days of additional learning in math